 On April 2, 2018, ET acquired a controlling interest in USAC, a publicly traded partnership that provides compression services in the United States.
 Specifically the Partnership acquired (i) all of the outstanding limited liability company interests in USA Compression GP, LLC ("USAC GP"), the general partner of USAC, and (ii) 12,466,912 USAC common units representing limited partner interests in USAC for cash consideration equal to \$250 million (the "USAC Transaction").
-Concurrently, USAC cancelled its incentive distribution rights and converted its economic general partner interest into a non-economic general partner interest in exchange for the issuance of 8,000,000 USAC common units to USAC GP.
+Concurrently, USAC cancelled its incentive distribution rights and converted its economic general partner interest in exchange for the issuance of 8,000,000 USAC common units to USAC GP.